LT-LIDER/LT-LIDER/chapter8/README.md

 Learning outcomes
 By the end of this exercise, you will be able to:
-Relevant LT-LiDER map skill(s)	You will be able to:
+Relevant LT-LiDER map skill(s)
-Related LT-LiDER book chapter
+- You will be able to: Use speech recognition software to input text Related LT-LiDER book chapter
 Activity pre-requisites
 Further resources